 Because of restrictions imposed by web browser publishers and device manufacturers, no single app or service can sync bookmarks between all browsers and devices.
 But Synkmark or BookMacster can be used in conjunction with other services to the job, and using multiple services gives you workarounds in case one of them fails.
 The information in this section will empower you to sketch out a system that works for you.

-Major web browser publishers now provide proprietary sync services for your bookmarks among their browsers on multiple devices.
-They do not talk to one another.
+Major web browser publishers now provide their own services for your bookmarks among their browsers on multiple devices.
+But they do not talk to one another.
 Synkmark or BookMacster can be the missing bridge among them.